DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 With respect to Step 2A Prong One of the framework, claims 1, 13, and 20 recite an abstract idea.
-Claims 1, 13, and 20 include “identifying, a user behavior data set associated with the user; determining, based on the user behavior data set, a predicted deployment event for the user, wherein (a) the predicted deployment event comprises a deployment likelihood score and a time period of interest, and (b) the deployment likelihood score is indicative of a likelihood that the user is deployed during the time period of interest; in an instance in which the deployment likelihood score is determined to satisfy a deployment likelihood score threshold, providing, a deployment confirmation prompt to the user, wherein the deployment confirmation prompt requests the user confirm or deny the predicted deployment event; receiving, a deployment confirmation response, wherein the deployment confirmation response is indicative of user confirmation or denial of the predicted deployment event; and in an instance in which the user confirms the predicted deployment event, performing, based on a user profile associated with the user, one or more proactive operations for the user, wherein, to perform the one or more proactive operations, the deployment action is further configured to: identify, based on the user profile associated with the user, one or more user accounts associated with the user; determine an eligibility category for each identified user account, wherein the eligibility category is a categorical classification indicative of eligibility for relief benefits; and select, based on a corresponding eligibility category, one or more eligible user accounts from the one or more user accounts for the user”.
+Claims 1, 13, and 20 include “identifying, a user behavior data set associated with the user; determining, based on the user behavior data set, a predicted deployment event for the user, wherein (a) the predicted deployment event comprises a deployment likelihood score and a time period of interest, and (b) the deployment likelihood score is indicative of a likelihood that the user is deployed during the time period of interest; in an instance in which the deployment likelihood score is determined to satisfy a deployment likelihood score threshold, generating, a deployment confirmation prompt, wherein (a) the deployment confirmation prompt that cause to display an interactable data element to the user and (b) the interactable data element corresponds to a confirmation of the predicted deployment event; providing, the deployment confirmation prompt to the user, wherein the deployment confirmation prompt; receiving, a deployment confirmation response, wherein the deployment confirmation response is indicative of user confirmation or denial of the predicted deployment event; in an instance in which the user confirms the predicted deployment event, identifying, based on a user profile associated with the user, one or more user accounts associated with the user; determining, by the deployment action circuitry, an eligibility category for each user account of the one or more user accounts associated with the user, wherein the eligibility category is a categorical classification indicative of whether the user account is eligible for relief benefits; selecting, based on a corresponding eligibility category, an eligible user accounts from the user account for the user; and providing, a deployment event notification to a third-party affiliated with the selected eligible user account”.

 The limitations above recite an abstract idea under Step 2A Prong One.
 More particularly, the elements above recite mental processes-concepts performed in the human mind (including an observation, evaluation, judgment, opinion) and certain methods of organizing human activity-managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions) because the elements describe a process for identifying a deployment event.
 As a result, claims 1, 13, and 20 recite an abstract idea under Step 2A Prong One.